sigridmellemseter/lonewolf/docker/README.md

 ## Setting up development with VSCode
 If you are new to ubuntu/linux, or don't already have any other specific plan on how you want to set up development with docker, we recommend you do this.
 1. Install Visual Studio Code on your host computer.
-Then download the "Remote - Containers"-extension
+Then download the `Remote - Containers`-extension
 2. Script to build the file???
-3. To open the container in VSCode do CTRL + SHIFT + P and search for "Remote-Containers Reopen in Container".
+3. To open the container in VSCode do `CTRL+SHIFT+P` and search for `Remote-Containers: Reopen in Container`.
 The image should now start building.
 4. Once inside the container you can start by building the pipeline.
-Use CTRL+SHIFT+B, or enter colcon build (???)
+Use `CTRL+SHIFT+B`, or enter colcon build (???)